samuelsurulere/samuelsurulere/README.md

 ### Previous background

-I have an extensive teaching experience as well as a solid background in Applied Mathematics.
+I have an extensive teaching experience as well as a solid research background in Applied Mathematics.
+This is my [Google Scholar profile](https://scholar.google.com/citations?user=Cu-AZD4AAAAJ&hl=en) if you'd like to see some of the publications I am proud of ;).

 ### Tech stack